Who-Are-We-Now/What-is-Life/src/index.md

 Remarkably, von Neumann described these requirements for an evolvable, self-replicating machine before the discovery of DNA’s structure and function.[^26] Nonetheless, he got it exactly right.
 For life on Earth, DNA is the tape; DNA polymerase, which copies DNA, is “machine B”; and ribosomes, which build proteins by following the sequentially encoded instructions on DNA, are “machine A.” Ribosomes and DNA polymerase are made of proteins whose sequences are, in turn, encoded in our DNA and manufactured by ribosomes.
 That is how life lifts itself up by its own bootstraps.

+{% endchapter %}
+{% chapter 'life-as-computation'%}
+{% chapter_opener %}
 ## Life as computation

-**Although this is seldom fully appreciated, von Neumann’s insight established a profound link between life and computation.** Remember, machines A and B are Turing Machines.
+**Although this is seldom fully appreciated, von Neumann’s insight established a profound link between life and computation.**

+Remember, machines A and B are Turing Machines.
 They must execute instructions that affect their environment, and those instructions must run in a loop, starting at the beginning and finishing at the end.
 That requires branching, such as “*if* the next instruction is the codon CGA *then* add an arginine to the protein under construction,” and “*if* the next instruction is UAG *then* STOP.”
-It’s not a metaphor to call DNA a “program”—that is literally the case.
+It’s not a metaphor to call DNA a “program”—that is literally the case.{% endchapter_opener %}

 Of course, there are meaningful differences between biological computing and the kind of digital computing done by the ENIAC or your smartphone.
 DNA is subtle and multilayered, including phenomena like epigenetics and gene proximity effects.
 Cellular DNA is nowhere near the whole story, either.
 Our bodies contain (and continually swap) countless bacteria and viruses, each running their own code.

 {% img 'ribosome3d' %}Biological computing is massively parallel, decentralized, and noisy.
 Your cells have somewhere in the neighborhood of 300 *quintillion* ribosomes, all working at the same time.
 Each of these exquisitely complex floating protein factories is, in effect, a tiny computer—albeit a stochastic one, meaning not entirely predictable.
 The movements of hinged components, the capture and release of smaller molecules, and the manipulation of chemical bonds are all individually random, reversible, and inexact, driven this way and that by constant thermal buffeting.
 Only a statistical asymmetry favors one direction over another, with clever origami moves tending to “lock in” certain steps such that a next step becomes likely to happen.
 This differs greatly from the operation of logic gates in a computer, which are irreversible,[^27] and designed to be ninety-nine point many-nines percent reliable and reproducible.{% endimg %}

-{% img 'ferranti' %}Biological computing is computing, nonetheless.
+{% media_f 'ferranti' %}Biological computing is computing, nonetheless.
 And its use of randomness is a feature, not a bug.
-In fact, many classic algorithms in computer science also require randomness (albeit for different reasons), which may explain why Turing insisted that the Ferranti Mark I, an early computer he helped to design in 1951, include a random number instruction.[^28] Randomness is thus a small but important conceptual extension to the original Turing Machine, though any computer can simulate it by calculating deterministic but random-looking or “pseudorandom” numbers.{% endimg %}
+In fact, many classic algorithms in computer science also require randomness (albeit for different reasons), which may explain why Turing insisted that the Ferranti Mark I, an early computer he helped to design in 1951, include a random number instruction.[^28] Randomness is thus a small but important conceptual extension to the original Turing Machine, though any computer can simulate it by calculating deterministic but random-looking or “pseudorandom” numbers.{% endmedia_f %}

 Parallelism, too, is increasingly fundamental to computing today.
 Modern AI, for instance, depends on both massive parallelism *and* randomness—as in the parallelized “stochastic gradient descent” (SGD) algorithm, used for training most of today’s neural nets, the “temperature” setting used in chatbots to introduce a degree of randomness into their output, and the parallelism of Graphics Processing Units (GPUs), which power most AI in data centers.